-We bought a Google Home smart speaker with the Google virtual assistant.
-However, we found that currently, Google Home does not currently support connect our Honeywell Total Connect Comfort (TCC) thermostat.
+We bought a Google Home smart speaker with the Google virtual assistant, and were pleased to learn today, that Google Home now supports connecting our Honeywell Total Connect Comfort (TCC) thermostat.
 We checked under the smart home devices option in the Google Home App.
-Honeywell is not listed.
-Nor is our thermostat found when we scan for smart devices on our home network, even though the thermostat is definitely online, as verified by logging in to our Total Comfort Connect account.
+Honeywell is now listed there, and it found our home thermostat we scanned for smart devices on our home network.
+No problems entering our TCC account into Google Home.
+We’ll detail how that’s done below.

 Since we’ve owned the Honeywell RTH9580WF internet enabled thermostat, pictured next, for a year or so now, we’ve already set up an account at the TCC website.
 Thus, we won’t describe how to do that here, as account setup over there is easy to achieve by following the instructions at the TCC web site.
-However, such an account will likely be required, as it is for the Amazon Echo Dot for example, in order to control your Honeywell TCC devices via Google Home.
-So, you might as well set one up, if you do not have one already.
+However, a TCC account is required by Google Home, as it is for the Amazon Echo Dot for example, in order to control your Honeywell TCC devices.
+So, set one up, if you do not have one already.

 We also assume that you’ve installed and set up your Google Home smart speaker with the Google Home App on your tablet computer.

-1. To get started, you’ll need a TCC account.
+1. Sign up for a Total Connect Comfort account.
+To get started, you’ll need a TCC account.
 So, as mentioned above, if you don’t already have one, head on over to the Honeywell portal website here, and create one.
-Be sure to save your user Id and password, as you’ll need this information when configuring the Alexa Honeywell TCC skill below.
+Be sure to save your user Id and password, as you’ll need this information when configuring the Alexa Honeywell TCC ability below.

 2. Run the Google Home app on your tablet.
 We’re using an iPad Air computer tablet in this scenario.
 This app is located on page three of our iPad’s home screen, although yours may appear in a different location, depending on how many apps you have installed as well as how you might have arranged them.